geraldb/talks/gohugo.md

 Note: You can even go "server-less" e.g. host your site on a web service e.g. Amazon S3 (Simple Storage Service).

-You build the **complete** site, that is, **all pages** "ahead-of-time" on a "build" machine.
-You will end-up with a bunch of (static) ready-to-use HTML, CSS and JS files.
+You build the complete site, that is, **all pages** "ahead-of-time" on a "build" machine.
+You will end-up with a bunch of (static) ready-to-use HTML, CSS and JS files (and media files e.g. images, etc.).
 Upload to production site and you're live w/ a kind of "super cache".